______________________________________________________________________________

 fabricated and finished inhouse.

-The louvred oak doors and mechanism for rotating the louvres were also
+The louvred oak doors and mechanism for rotating the louvres were also designed bespoke for the apartment, working alongside a trusted joiner.

 Master Bedroom